Peugeot's classy medium range model sharpens up its act. Jonathan Crouch reports.

 Once upon a time, European roads were filled with volume brand 'D'-segment cars.
 Mondeos were plentiful, as were the mainstream mid-sized Vauxhalls, Renaults, Citroens and Peugeots that competed with this Ford.
 But that was then.
 A new 'D'-segment model is quite rare to see on the roads these days - partly because so many brands no longer bother to sell them.
 Which is somewhat short-sighted given that the huge Chinese market, unafflicted by badge snobbery, simply loves cars of this kind.
 Hence the reason why Peugeot has developed this second generation 508, despite the fact that it'll probably be as rare a sight as a unicorn on British highways.
 Indeed, for likely buyers, that'll be all part of the appeal.

 Peugeot's CEO Jean-Philippe Imparato says "If you drive this car, you'll buy it".
 Quite a claim.
 The hardware certainly looks promising here.
 There's a proper multi-link rear suspension set-up and a strong crop of engines from which buyers can choose.
 The previous generation 508 was launched here with an all-diesel line-up, but a lot's changed since then and today, a car in this class needs strong petrol provision too - which it gets in this case courtesy of a couple of 1.6-litre turbo petrol units, developing either 179bhp or 221bhp.
 There's also a 129bhp 1.5-litre diesel and 161bhp and 174bhp 2.0 diesels.
 Only the 1.5 diesel gets a six-speed manual gearbox; the others must be ordered with an eight-speed automatic.
-For the future, Peugeot's promising part-electrification, but that's apparently some way off.
+Peugeot can also offer you a plug-in hybrid version which uses a 1.6-litre petrol turbo engine mated to an 80kW electric motor, the resulting package offering a combined total output of 225hp.
 At the wheel, you're positioned in front of a further improved version of Peugeot's i-Cockpit dashboard layout, which as usual, sees you looking over the rim of the steering wheel at the instrument dials, rather than conventionally through it.
 And as usual, the leather-stitched tiller in question is a small, grippy thing which gives you the illusion of greater interaction with the car.
 Or maybe it won't be an illusion.
 Higher-spec models are fitted out with adaptive damping.
 And all variants get the usual drive modes system, which adapts steering, throttle and gear change timings to the way you want to drive.

 Style rather than space seems to have been the key determining factor in devising the look of this MK2 model 508 - and the car is all the better for it.
 The big news is that the saloon body style of previous Peugeot medium range models has been abandoned in favour of a hatch body shape - though the brand wants us to call it a 'Fastback'.
 The idea obviously, is to position this car as an alternative to models like the Audi A5 Sportback or the BMW 4 Series Gran Coupe.
 Which might be something of a stretch, even though like those cars, this one has a set of trendy frameless windows.
 The alternative 508 SW estate model has a 530-litre boot, extendable to 1,780-litres.
 The sharky looks will probably be the thing that'll best sell this model to you.
 The front end with its sleek, thin vertical daytime running light strips, really makes a powerful overtaking statement.
 This 508, as just suggested, is slightly shorter than the segment norm - a 4.7-metre overall length is a bit less than you get in either a Ford Mondeo or Skoda Superb (both of which are around 4.9-metres in length).
 The unusual exterior looks are mirrored by an original interior, highlighted, as mentioned in our drive section, by the usual Peugeot i-Cockpit dashboard design, plus there's a large 10-inch capacitive touchscreen angled towards the driver and a 12.3-inch head-up digital instrument panel.
 The cabin also features i-Cockpit Amplify, which enables the driver to choose between two levels of ambience - 'Boost' and 'Relax'.